-Are you curious which image format is best for your needs—JPEG or PNG?
-Or maybe you're wondering what makes them different and why people choose one over the other.
-Let's break down the essential differences between these two popular formats so you can make the right choice for your projects.
+Are you wondering which image format suits your needs, JPEG or PNG?
+Or what makes them different and why you might pick one over the other?
+Here are the key differences between these two popular formats so you can choose the right one for your projects.

 The Basics: JPEG vs PNG